 However, it is important to note one exception to this general difference between partner and own transgressions.
 Although victims typically are more vulnerable than perpetrators, this tendency shifts after a transgression has been committed.
 After having committed a transgression, perpetrators are vulnerable because, although they hope to be forgiven, their victims may decide to withhold rather than grant forgiveness.
-Thus, one would expect trust-inspired biased memory to be partner-specific, such that it is more reliably evident for recall of partner transgressions and own forgiveness.
+Thus, one would expect trust-inspired biased memory to be partner-specific, such that it is more reliably evident for recall of partner transgressions and partner forgiveness than for recall of own transgressions and own forgiveness.
 Taken together, this analysis brings us to our second hypothesis: